7-11 August 2019

 In this workshop we will explore what life was like for women in these times through readings and discussions and look at the difference between the challenges women were facing then and what women have to deal with now.

-Water - with Ian Trousdell
+Helping Water Support Life - with Ian Trousdell

 Kissing Joy As It Flies – Entwining Goethe’s Delicate Empiricism and Eurythmy as Social Process - with Liz Smith